EXCLUSIVE-ISS urges Allergan to give investors vote, questions credibility

 "To point out that the board has authority to approve an all-cash acquisition without shareholder approval is to point out the irrelevant: the question is not what the board can do, but what the board should do," ISS said in a report sent to clients on Wednesday.

-ISS said it is unusual for large shareholders to express concerns about a board's stewardship so publicly.
-Industry analysts and investors said the ISS report itself, which does not make any specific recommendation, is also unsual.

-"The board's public response to this highly unusual airing of concern from its major shareholders has been only to reiterate generically its 'focus' on 'enhancing stockholder value' with nary a word addressing the more crucial question raised by each of those major shareholders," ISS said.

-Investors owning more than 35 percent of Allergan shares have asked the company to call a special meeting, hoping to replace most of its directors with people receptive to Valeant's bid.
-Allergan set a special meeting for Dec.
+Investors owning more than 35 percent of Allergan shares have asked the company to call a special meeting, hoping to replace most of its directors with those who may be more receptive to Valeant's takeover bid.
+In response, Allergan set a special meeting for Dec.
 18.

 "When more than a third of outstanding shares consent to call a special meeting ... there's credible reason to believe that the board should give shareholders a real and binding choice between the buyout offer and the new strategic plan assembled in response," ISS said.

+The firm said Allergan's largest shareholders felt uneasy about the board's stewardship and said so publicly.

-On Friday, No. 2 shareholder T.Rowe Price urged Allergan to hold off on major acquisitions before the Dec.
-18 meeting.
+T.Rowe Price, the second-largest shareholder in Allergan after Pershing Square, said on Friday that it wanted the company to hold off on making major acquisitions before the Dec.
+18 meeting, and it criticized the board's corporate governance.

-T.Rowe also criticized the board, adding its voice to other Allergan shareholders including Pershing Square, Jackson Square Partners and Pentwater Capital Management, who combined own nearly a fifth of outstanding shares.
-They say hastily striking a large acquisition would thwart takeover offers for Allergan.

-These investors make a "credible argument that the board should give shareholders a deciding vote on any large, buyout-blocking acquisitions," ISS said, adding that the board should not take unilateral action that would drive away potential bidders.
+A handful of other Allergan shareholders have publicly criticized the board in recent days.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan